-One of the most important factors when trying to decide which type of air conditioner to opt for is definitely – energy efficiency.
+One of the most important factors when trying to decide which type of air conditioner to opt for is definitely its energy efficient star rating.
 Given the fact that all single phase, non-ducted, reverse cycle air conditioners have a label that specifies to what extent they are energy efficient, this makes the task quite easy.
 However, what do those stars mean?
 Let’s break that down!

 When talking about reverse-cycle devices (one’s with cooling and heating functions), they have two different labels—blue for cooling, and red for heating.